22nd Filmfare Awards

 Rajesh Khanna received dual nominations for Best Actor for his performances in Avishkaar and Prem Nagar, winning for the former.

 Hema Malini received dual nominations for Best Actress for her performances in Amir Garib and Prem Nagar, but lost to Jaya Bachchan who won the award for Kora Kagaz.

-Premnath received dual nominations for Best Supporting Actor for his performances in Amir Garib and Roti Kapda Aur Makaan, but lost to Vinod Khanna who won the award for Haath Ki Safai.
+Premnath received dual nominations for Best Supporting Actor for his performances in Amir Garib and Roti Kapda Aur Makaan, but lost to Vinod Khanna who won the award for Haath Ki Safai, his only win in the category.

-Bindu received dual nominations for Best Supporting Actress for her performances in Hawas and Imtihan, but lost to Durga Khote who won the award for Bidaai.
+Bindu received dual nominations for Best Supporting Actress for her performances in Hawas and Imtihan, but lost to Durga Khote who won the award for Bidaai, her only win in the category.